MrZhuNi/salome_shape/src/ConstructionPlugin/doc/planeFeature.rst

 Plane
 =====

+The feature Plane creates a new constructive plane.

 Plane is a construction object and it can be created as in a part as in part set.
 To create a plane:

 #. select in the Main Menu *Construction - > Plane* item  or